condorfromthewest/PDFMerger/README.md

 This project is very easy to use and provides step-by-step instructions to follow through to achieve the desired result.

 # sraper2.py : A HackerNews (news.ycombinator.com) scraper

 A web scraping tool to get your favorite articles allowing you to select how many pages to scrape and filter by points count.
+Results are displayed on a Pandas dataframe for a better, more clear read.

+Improvements: Write the results into a .csv file.